-"We are excited to introduce this new fellowship program and have the opportunity to work with these six fellows as they complete their doctorate programs," said BJS Director William Sabol.
+"We are excited to introduce this new fellowship program and support these six fellows as they complete their doctorate programs," said BJS Director William Sabol.
 "BJS will greatly benefit from research the new fellows provide as we continue to advance our criminal justice programs and data collections."

 The Graduate Research Fellowship Program facilitates collaboration between academic and government researchers in survey methodology, statistics, economics and social sciences.
-The program is open to students who are in the final stages of graduate study and is designed to increase the number of researchers who are using criminal justice statistical data generated by BJS.
+It is open to students who are in the final stages of graduate study and increases the number of researchers who are using criminal justice statistical data generated by BJS.